We Now Deliver $50 Minimum All product prices include tax—what you see is what you pay

 What should I check on a lab report before buying?

-When reviewing a Certificate of Analysis (COA) for a dab pen cart, focus on:
+When reviewing a Certificate of Analysis (COA), focus on:

 Contaminant Testing: